jakobib/hypertext2019/infrastructure-agnostic-hypertext.md

     Open Hypermedia Systems [@Atzenbeck2017] but they are not available for the Web because of commercial interest.^[In particular by search engines and by spammers.
-A criteria to judge the success of a hypertext system is whether it is popular enough to attract link spam.]
+A criterion to judge the success of a hypertext system is whether it is popular enough to attract link spam.]
     Links are ideally derived from edit lists with segments usage function $U$.
 Recent development such as Webmention